 The rapid plasma reagin (RPR) test is a blood test that looks for antibodies to syphilis.
 Syphilis is a sexually transmitted disease (STD) that first causes symptoms common to many other illnesses.
-Early symptoms include fever, swollen glands, muscle aches, and sore throat.
+Early symptoms include rash, fever, swollen glands, muscle aches, and sore throat.

 Why do I need this test?